 Since being founded in 2016, they’ve offered a wide range of products, which includes High Beams, red tail lights, lighting fixtures for your backpack and helmet, and of course, different mounting equipment.

 Consumers can even enjoy added saving through their various bundle packages.

 A quick run-through of their website will show innovation and customer satisfaction as integral components of their business.
 After experiencing the challenges of riding at night themselves, ShredLights is determined to create an everyday solution for the “next generation of action sports and daily commuting”.
-This is why they put a lot of effort into research, development, and educating the public on using skateboard lights.

 Another quality option to consider is Board Blazers, a brand with more than 10 years of experience.